AndyObtiva/glimmer-dsl-swt/README.md

 - `sort_property`: this may be set to an alternative property to the one data-bound to the table column.
 For example, a table column called 'adult', which returns `true` or `false` may be sorted with `sort_property :dob` instead.
 This also support multi-property (aka multi-column) sorting (e.g. `sort_property :dob, :name`).
 - `sort_by(&block)`: this works just like Ruby `Enumerable` `sort_by`.
 The block receives the table column data as argument.
 - `sort(&comparator)`: this works just like Ruby `Enumerable` `sort`.
 The comparator block receives two objects from the table column data.

+These alternatives could be used inside `table_column` for column-clicked sorting or in the `table` body directly to set the initial default sort.

 You may also set `additional_sort_properties` on the parent `table` widget to have secondary sorting applied.
 For example, if you set `additional_sort_properties :name, :project_name`, then whenever you sort by `:name`, it additionally sorts by `:project_name` afterwards, and vice versa.
 This only works for columns that either have no custom sort set or have a `sort_property` with one property only (but no sort or sort_by block)